johnzeng/vim-erlang/README.md

 ## refactor tips:

-- make sure `localhost` is pointing to your pc , so the erlang rpc can be sent correctly
 - make sure you have set up the wrangler right
 - make sure you have `erl_call` under your working $PATH (if you use brew to install erlang on mac, you will have to find and add it by yourself)